DuckThink/inbox4us.odoo.technical-test/README.md

 User authentication is based on the provided token.
 If the token is valid, it will proceed to create a hotel booking and return the hotel booking data and status

 Only create a hotel booking if the room hotel status is 'available'.

+After successfully creating a hotel booking, the room status will change to 'booked'.

 ## Testing API